 - A celebratory happy hour event was held to celebrate the cohort at the end of the program.

 The FHLBank Leadership Mentoring Program allowed for professional relationships to flourish and trustworthy friendships to form.
 The two surveys conducted during the program showcased the dedication each participant felt for the program and to their partner.
 The mentors cited feeling professionally rewarded for supporting an emerging leader while enjoying the opportunity to further connect with peers throughout the program.
 Mentees often noted personal growth and appreciation for the mentors’ openness and willingness to support, coach, and guide.
-At the close of the first cycle, the program was noted as a resounding success by FHLBank leadership, and there are plans to run the program again in 2020.
+At the close of the first cycle, the program was noted as a resounding success by FHLBank leadership, and there are plans to run the program again in 2021.
+Additionally, the program was recognized as a winner of a 2020 Pittsburgh Human Resources Association’s Engaging Pittsburgh: Innovative People Practices Award.